Euthanasia and assisted suicide in Australia

 Laws regarding euthanasia or assisted suicide in Australia are matters for state and territory governments.
-As of May 2022 all states have passed legislation creating an assisted suicide scheme for eligible individuals.
-These laws typically refer to assisted suicide as "voluntary assisted dying".
+As of November 2025 all states and the Australian Capital Territory have implemented schemes providing assisted suicide and euthanasia for eligible individuals.
+These laws typically refer to the practices as "voluntary assisted dying".

-Voluntary assisted dying schemes have been in effect in the following states; Victoria since 19 June 2019, Western Australia since 1 July 2021, Tasmania since 23 October 2022, Queensland since 1 January 2023, and South Australia since 31 January 2023.
-New South Wales was the final state to pass legislation for assisted dying in May 2022, which will go into effect on 28 November 2023.
+Voluntary assisted dying schemes have been in effect in the following states and territories; Victoria since 19 June 2019, Western Australia since 1 July 2021, Tasmania since 23 October 2022, Queensland since 1 January 2023, South Australia since 31 January 2023, New South Wales since 28 November 2023 and the Australian Capital Territory since 3 November 2025.

-Voluntary euthanasia and assisted suicide was outlawed in all territories of Australia under federal law enacted in 1997, but this was repealed in December 2022 with the passing of the Restoring Territory Rights Act.

-Euthanasia was legal for a period between 1996 and 1997 in the Northern Territory, until a federal law overturning the territory law (and removing the right of territories to legislate on euthanasia) was passed.
+Voluntary euthanasia and assisted dying is currently unlawful in the Northern Territory.
+Federal law prohibited the Northern Territory and Australian Capital Territory from legislating for the practice between 1997 and 2022.
+This federal ban was in response to the legalisation of euthanasia for a period between 1996 and 1997 in the Northern Territory.

 Throughout Australia a patient can elect not to receive any treatment for a terminal illness and can also elect to have their life support turned off.
 Advance care planning is also available throughout Australia.